forgestock/mrpassessment/docs/User-Training-Guide.md

 ---

-## 1. How the three features work together
+## 1. How the four features work together

 The four free features answer four different questions about your supply chain: